AdaCore/gnatcoverage/testsuite/Qualif/Environment/content.rst

    5 | GNATemulator executable name and version | powerpc-elf-gnatemu x.y.t

-For the GNAT Pro compilation switches, additional options which do not influence code generation, e.g. controlling warnings, are allowed.
+For the GNAT Pro compilation switches, additional options which do not influence code generation, e.g. controlling warnings or confirming compiler defaults, are allowed.

 Runtime Library Profile
 -----------------------